digital-craftsman-de/cqs-routing/docs/routing.md

 ### Overwrite default parameters

-When the same class is used in the default and in the route, then the parameters of the route have priority and will be used.
+When the same class is used in the default configuration and in the route configuration, then the parameters of the route configuration has priority and will be used.

+With the following default configuration:

 ```php
 return static function (CqrsConfig $cqrsConfig) {